-The easiest way to understand what self organising is is to understand what it is not.
-People and teams are usually instructed on how to work, who to work with, what project they will be assigned to and in extreme micromanaging cases be assigned specific tasks from management.
-Self organising is the opposite: where people own the decision of how to get work done themselves, and management are simply there to serve and facilitate.
+The easiest way to understand what self organising is, is to understand what it is not.
+People and teams are usually instructed on how to work, who to work with, what project they will be assigned to and, in extreme micromanaging cases, can be assigned specific tasks from management.
+Self organising is the opposite: people own the decision of how to get work done themselves, and management are simply there to serve and facilitate.

 Self organising = Individuals organising around work > Work being organised around individuals

 Instead of taking a chunk of work and assigning it to top-down defined teams, we can instead support individuals in finding the best and most effective people and process to tackle it.

 This leads us to the main justification behind self organising:

 “Individuals closest to the process of getting stuff done have the most information about how to do that successfully. “

 For example, it’s the individuals who work together, understand each others strengths, how their processes work, how complex the code is, and who’s on vacation this week.
 The further away you get from that person, the less informed the decision is.